When to Apply Pre-Emergent to your lawn in Fairhaven, MA

 Forsythia bloom is a solid local indicator for timing.
 If you put it down before forsythia blooms, you are often too early.
 If you wait until May because you want to see weeds first, you are often too late.

-Best Time to Apply Spring Pre-Emergent in Massachusetts
+Best time to apply spring pre-emergent in Massachusetts

 If crabgrass is your main issue, this is when you put down your best crabgrass preventer strategy for the year.

-Fall pre-emergent in Massachusetts: Is it necessary?
+Fall pre-emergent in Massachusetts: is it necessary?

 Yes.
 Fall matters in Massachusetts more than most people want to admit.

-Cool-season weeds like Poa annua, chickweed, and henbit germinate as temperatures come down and soil drops toward 70°F. In Massachusetts, early September is usually the timing window that catches those weeds before they establish.
+Apply in early September for winter weed prevention.
+Cool-season weeds like Poa annua, chickweed, and henbit germinate as temperatures come down and soil drops toward 70 degrees.
+In Massachusetts, early September is usually the timing window that catches those weeds before they establish.
+Properties across Howland Mill and Dartmouth deal with Poa annua every year when fall treatments get skipped.

 Good timing can still fail if the application is sloppy.
 This is the part homeowners usually rush.